evanmadams/GannetTracker/README.md

 #noga_fn.R creates a function that queries the eBird API

-#WOWGannetTrackerapp.R uses the previous function in an leaflet RShiny app to map the detections and provide links to the checklists
+#WOWGannetTrackerapp.R uses the previous function in a leaflet RShiny app to map the detections and provide links to the checklists

-#Reach out if you have any questions
+#Built in RStudio